Spanish use of chemical weapons in the Rif War: Use of chemical agents

 According to military aviation general Hidalgo de Cisneros in his autobiographical book Cambio de rumbo, he was the first warfighter to drop a 100-kilogram mustard gas bomb from his Farman F60 Goliath aircraft in the summer of 1924.
 About 127 fighters and bombers flew in the campaign, dropping around 1,680 bombs each day.
 Thirteen of these planes were stationed in the military air base of Seville.
 The mustard gas bombs were brought from the stockpiles of Germany and delivered to Melilla before being carried on Farman F60 Goliath airplanes.

+In the weeks preceding the Alhucemas landings, Spanish aircraft hit the Riffian rearguard with 20 kg C-5 bombs, produced in a factory in Melilla since 1922, each one carrying 6.5 kg of mustard gas.
+The goal was to provoke Riffian casualties in areas where no Spanish troops would be deployed until the effects of the chemical agent had dissipated.
+In a telegram sent to dictator Primo de Rivera on 29 August 1925, General Jose Sanjurjo reported that the mustard gas attacks on Riffian positions at Alhucemas had left 160 rebels dead and 180 blind, a figure that, though somehow inflated, roughly match the assessment disclosed by the Delegation of Indigenous Affairs (Delegación de Asuntos Indígenas) after the final defeat of Abd-el-Krim.

 Legacy

 Alleged cause of disproportionately high cancer rates

 Chemical weapons used in the region are alleged to be the main reason for the high occurrence of cancer among the population.

 The Association for the Defence of Victims of the Rif War considers that the toxic effects of chemical warfare during the war are still being felt in the Rif region.
 Head of the Association of Toxic Gas Victims (ATGV) in the Rif said 50% of cancer cases in Morocco are concentrated in the Rif region and added that, “Research has shown there are strong indicators that the cancer is caused by the gases that were used against the resistance in the north.”

 However, no independent scientific study has proven a relationship between the usage of chemical weapons and the high rate of cancer in the area.